lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide-with-Script.md

     ```
     sudo bash setup.sh config.txt
     ```
 4. After the setup script has finished running, you'll need to generate an authorization token.
-Run this command and follow the on-screen instructions:
+Run this command, and open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+Log in with your Amazon credentials and follow the instructions provided:
     ```
     sudo bash startauth.sh
     ```